brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ---
 layout: post
 title:  "Web scraper to find new products"
+subtitle: "Watching for new additions to REI Used Gear"
 categories: software
+image: /assets/images/lost_coast_hikers.jpg
 ---

 I'm a huge fan of the REI used gear program.
 Unfortunately, they don't always have all products available.
 It's a pain to keep checking the used gear website until the product is available, and I'm often inclined to go buy it new.
 So, I thought I'd write a little script to scrape the site and do the work for me!